terrancecorley/devSnips-client/README.md

 Before registering for the application it is recommended you know the basics of [markdown](https://guides.github.com/features/mastering-markdown/).

 ## Site Link
-There is currently an **issue** with the error handling on the login and registration forms.
-For now you may use a demo account to login and view the functionality of the app.
+You may use a demo account to login and view the functionality of the app.

 Username: user1

 Password: testtesttest

-Alternatively, you can create an account, but make sure your email and password are at least 10 characters.
-This issue is actively being worked on and will be reolved soon.

 You can view the application [here](https://trusting-hodgkin-3af2bc.netlify.com/).